CabraCrimes/CBL-CUSTOMER-ASSIST/README.md

-# Final Project
-## CBL Desk - Customer Support Ticket System
+# CBL Desk - Customer Support Ticket System

-By using this ticket system and collecting information on their equipment history, manufacturers will be able to provide a more effective and optimized support to the customer’s equipment, as they will be able to analyze the intervention history that has been carried out on the same or similar type of equipment, thus predicting with more accuracy and speed, the solutions needed to solve the problem.
+By employing this ticket system and compiling information regarding equipment history, manufacturers will be enabled to offer more effective and optimized support for customer equipment.
+This is achieved by analyzing intervention histories performed on identical or similar types of equipment, leading to more precise and rapid prediction of solutions required to address issues.

-## Funcionalities
+## Functionalities
 ### 1) Users

-There are four default user types: Admin; Engineer; Technician; Customer.
+Four default user types are available: Admin, Engineer, Technician, Customer.

 ### 2) Tickets
-Different ticket status for each ticket stage:
+Distinct ticket statuses correspond to each stage:
-- New (when customer creates a new ticket)
+- New (when a customer initiates a new ticket)
-- Opened (when admin assigns a tech/eng to the ticket)
+- Opened (when an admin assigns a technician/engineer to the ticket)
-- In Progress (when tech/eng start assistance)
+- In Progress (when a technician/engineer commences assistance)
-- Resolved (when tech/eng finish assistance)
+- Resolved (when a technician/engineer concludes assistance)
-- Closed (when admin processes the resolved ticket)
+- Closed (when an admin finalizes the resolved ticket)

 ### 3) Knowledge base
-A database where collected data from assistances it's stored.
-It will be used for statistical data so that manufacturer could study and optimize their product/equipment production and also better optimize assistances by providing a know-how repairing equipment solutions.
+A database stores data gathered from assistance sessions, utilized for statistical analysis to enhance manufacturer insights into product/equipment production and optimize assistance by offering equipment repair know-how.

 ### 4) API's
-- Google Maps API: get routes, distance and travel time for tech/eng assistance report.
+- Google Maps API: Provides routes, distance, and travel time for technician/engineer assistance reports.
-- Cloudinary API: storage of photos added by the customer upon new ticket creation.
-Also for equipment and vehicle photo storage.
+- Cloudinary API: Facilitates storage of photos uploaded by customers during ticket creation, as well as equipment and vehicle images.

 ### 5) Technologies
 1. React